 Ishøj Church is a typical village church, built c.
 1100.

-The pulpit, carved pews and the oldest bell date from the Reformation period in 1620.
+The pulpit, carved pews and the oldest bell date back from the Reformation period in 1620.

 A very rare find was made in 1970 during restoration when a floor of glazed, delicately decorated medieval tiles were uncovered with substantial remains of an even older floor.